roelvanlisdonk/rli-dev/blogposts/2019/connecting-visual-studio-code-to-azure-devops-nuget-feed.md

 ```

 After that you can use dotnet restore without manual authentication.
 Now if you open the .NET Core solution in Visual Studio it will also work and you don't have to do anything.

+NOTE: if a dialog popups inside Visual Studio, use the dotnet restore --interactive again to re-authenticate.